stashed/stash/docs/guides/workloads.md

             path: labels
         name: stash-podinfo
       - hostPath:
-          path: /data/stash-test/restic-repo
+          path: /data/stash-test/backup-repo
           type: ""
         name: stash-local
 ```

 You can find the full working demo in [examples folder](/docs/examples/workloads/statefulset.yaml).
 The section you should change for your own StatefulSet are:

- - `--restic-name` flag should be set to the name of the Backup used as configuration.
+ - `--backup-name` flag should be set to the name of the Backup used as configuration.
  - `--workload-kind` flag specifies the kind of workload (Deployment/Replicaset/RepliationController/DaemonSet/StatefulSet).
  - `--workload-name` flag specifies the name of workload where sidecar pod is added.